mateo-patino/bitpeek/README.md

 ## "Real" Examples

-Here are examples of problems in computer science and systems where `bitpeek` is useful.
+Here are examples of problems in computer science and systems where `bitpeek` is a useful visualization tool.

 ### Convert a number to a different base